ibrahimbutt/sinae/README.md

 ### `it(description: String, fn: Function)`

-Creates a block where you can set up and run your test.
+Creates a block where you can set up and run a test.

 - `description`: identifies the test in the console
 - `fn`: function decleration, inside which the test is set up and an expectation is defined